 -

-Newly identified type of lung macrophage protects chemotherapy-treated mice from lethal bacterial pneumonia despite absence of neutrophils.
+Newly recognized lung macrophage protects chemotherapy-treated mice with a depleted immune system from lethal bacterial pneumonia

 -